defencedigital/moduk-service-manual/src/security-classifications/how-to-label-information.md

 In most cases, you need to provide more details on how OFFICIAL-SENSITIVE, SECRET and TOP-SECRET information should be handled.

-This is added to the classification marking like this:
+Add the details to the classification marking like this:

 CLASSIFICATION - HANDLING INSTRUCTION